Seward, Nebraska: Education

+Economy

+Major employers in Seward include Tenneco; Concordia University, Nebraska; Hughes Brothers Inc.; and Seward Memorial Hospital (Memorial Health Care Systems.

 Sports

 Seward was home to minor league baseball.
 From 1910 to 1913, the Seward Statesmen played as members of the Class D level Nebraska State League.
 In May 1913, Seward was struck by a deadly tornado and the franchise was relocated during the season to become the Beatrice Milkskimmers.
 The Seward Statesmen played home games at Fairgrounds Park.